7 Ways To Give: Top Tips For Novice Networkers

 You have more to offer than you think ...

 People who are novice networkers confide in me that they are most worried about not being able to give back.
-The most common cry from them is "I don't know anyone yet" ...
+Their most common cry is "I don't know anyone yet" ...

 Novice networkers need not wonder what they have to offer.
 You'd be surprised!